Christian-Hirsch/synPlast/README.md

-# A Random Network Model for Synaptic Plasticity
+# A Spatial Small-World Model  for Synaptic Plasticity
 [This notebook](./simulation.ipynb) provides Python code for simulating a [spatial small-world model for synaptic plasticity arising from activity-based reinforcement](https://link.springer.com/chapter/10.1007/978-3-030-25070-6_8).

 <p align="center">